ScottLogic/blog/_posts/2025-04-11-higher-kinded-types-with-java-and-scala.md

 **This gives some key benefits:**

 - **Write More Generic and Reusable Code**: Instead of writing similar logic for different generic types (like `List`, `Optional`, etc.), we define a common interface like `Functor` or `Monad`.
-- **Abstraction**: We can create code that works with concepts (like "mappable") instead of concrete types
+- **Abstraction**: We can create code that works with concepts (like "mappable") instead of concrete types.
 - **Improve Type Safety**: They eliminate boilerplate and prevent code duplication while ensuring compile-time correctness.